You must get a new licence if:

 - not be prevented from driving for any reason

-- pay £20 by MasterCard, Visa, Electron, Maestro or Delta debit or credit card
+- pay £20 by MasterCard, Visa, Electron or Delta debit or credit card

-You can’t apply online if you’ve changed your name.
+You cannot apply online if you’ve changed your name.
 Apply by post using form D1 for cars and motorbikes, or form D2 for lorries and buses.
 Get the forms from the DVLA form ordering service.
 Most Post Offices have D1 forms.

 The photo for your licence